Scoles12/CPIA_Sionis_Scoles/README.md

 ## Prerequisites

-First of all you must clone this repository in a gpu-compatible device/server?:
+First of all you must clone this repository in a gpu-compatible device:
 ```python
 git clone https://github.com/Scoles12/CPIA_Sionis_Scoles.git
 ```